0xzer0x/youtube-downloader/README.md

   - **For linux:**
     `sudo apt install ffmpeg` or install using your distro's package manager

+#### Usage

+Execute in linux terminal or "Windows Terminal" application on Windows the following command `python ydl_cli.py`

 If you have any suggestions/modifications to improve the script, feel free to contact me.